sketchplugins/plugin-directory/README.md

 - [Fix Sketch Trackpad Speed](https://github.com/pravdomil/fix-sketch-trackpad-speed), by Pravdomil: Speed up your scrolling across all artboards
 - [Flat Export](https://github.com/TheSonOfThomp/sketch-flat-export), by Adam Thompson: Use this plugin to batch export layers to a single folder.
 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.
-- [FlipSize](https://github.com/apertureless/sketch-flip-size), by Jakub Juszczak: Flip the size of any artboard or shape
 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
 - [Fluid for Sketch](https://github.com/matt-curtis/fluid-for-sketch), by Matt Curtis: Fluid is a Sketch plugin that provides a means to create more constraint-based, responsive designs.
 It is based on Auto Layout constraints.
 - [Font Buddy](https://github.com/animaapp/fontbuddy), by Anima Team: Install missing fonts & free fonts directly from Sketch.